The Pearl of Great Price

 We will.

-2. This irritant gets covered by a natural substance produced by a living creature.
+2. This irritant gets covered by a natural substance produced by the oyster itself—a living creature.

 Most gems are produced by heat and pressure deep within the earth over many eons.
 The process is inorganic, involving no living things.
 Pearls are unique in that they are produced by a living creature in a totally organic manner, and they live and grow within that living creature until they are harvested.